Bombay Dog Riots

-The Bombay Dog Riots, also known as the 1832 Bombay Riots, were a series of protest actions that devolved into rioting in the city of Mumbai, India.
-The riots were sparked by an attempt by the British government to exterminate the city's stray dogs, controversial for Parsis due to dogs being considered sacred in the Zoroastrian religion.
-The event was the first instance of rioting in the modern history of Mumbai.
+The Bombay Dog Riots, also known as the 1832 Bombay Riots, were a series of protests that devolved into rioting in the city of Bombay, which was then under British colonial rule.
+The riots were sparked by an attempt by municipal colonial authorities to exterminate the city's stray dogs, which was opposed by Bombay's Parsis due to dogs being considered sacred in Zoroastrianism.
+The event was the first instance of rioting in the modern history of Bombay.

-History

 Background

 Mumbai, known as Bombay until the late 20th century, has long been a center for trade and commerce in Western India.
 Due to the city's important position at the mouth of four rivers, the city became a haven for both domestic and foreign merchant communities.
 One such group was the Parsis, who had fled Persia in the aftermath of the Muslim conquest of Persia in the 7th century.
 The Parsis followed the teachings of the Prophet Zoroaster, and subscribed to Iranian Zoroastrianism.
 Once in Bombay, the Parsis quickly ingrained themselves into the city's thriving trade network; thus, the Parsi population of the city grew wealthy and influential.
 They also developed their own sub-sect of Zoroastrianism which melded Persian and Indian beliefs.

 Beginning in the 16th century, European powers began to send merchants and soldiers to India to take control of local trade.
-Bombay was taken by the Portuguese in 1534, who held the city until the British East India Company took control of the port in 1661.
-Whereas the Portuguese had used Bombay as a trade outpost in India, the East India Company chose instead to invest company funds in developing the city.
-In addition, the British began a policy (formulated by Gerald Aungier, the 2nd Governor of Bombay) of cooperation with Bombay's merchant communities by offering them protection and business incentives; one of the groups that took advantage of this was the Parsis, who were sometimes referred to as the Shetias.
-The Parsis and the British administration were noted as having gotten along well, as many Parsis were employed by the British administration and the British allowed the practice of the Parsi faith in Bombay.
+Bombay fell under Portuguese rule in 1534, which lasted until the English East India Company (EIC) took control of the port in 1661.
+Whereas the Portuguese had used Bombay as a trade outpost in India, the English chose instead to invest company funds in developing the city.
+In addition, the EIC began a policy (formulated by Gerald Aungier, the second governor of Bombay) of cooperating with Bombay's merchant communities by offering them protection and business incentives; one of the groups that took advantage of this was the Parsis, who were sometimes referred to as the Shetias.
+The Parsis and the new administration were noted as having gotten along well, as many Parsis were employed by the administration which allowed the practice of the Parsi faith in Bombay.
 By 1826, around 10,000 Parsis lived in Bombay, which had a total population of 200,000.